MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/technical-reference/outbound-e-mail-has-not-been-configured.md

 - IT_Sharepoint_Server
 - IT_Sharepoint_Server_Top
 ms.assetid: 53885793-4150-4212-af04-6ea2e6e066f7
-description: "Learn how to resolve the SharePoint Health Analyzer rule: Outbound email has not been configured, for SharePoint Server."
+description: "Learn how to resolve the SharePoint Health Analyzer rule: Outbound email hasn't been configured, for SharePoint Server."
 ---

 # Outbound e-mail has not been configured (SharePoint Server)